-Staff used EPA Guidance The Metals Translator: Guidance For Calculating A Total Recoverable Permit Limit From A Dissolved Criterion (USEPA, 1996) on developing metal translators, to evaluate the potential for site-specific wet weather conversion factors for copper, lead and zinc.
+Staff used EPA Guidance The Metals Translator: Guidance For Calculating A Total Recoverable Permit Limit From A Dissolved Criterion (USEPA, 1996) on developing metal translators, to evaluate the potential for site-specific wet weather conversion factors for copper, n/a = no criteria available in CTR lead and zinc.
 CTR identifies default translators which were compared to the USEPA guidance on three options for deriving a site-specific translator:

-\\ CTR criteria for individual PAH of benzo(a)anthracene, benzo(a)pyrene, and chrysene equals 0.049 μg/L. CTR criteria for pyrene is 11,000 ug/L.
+^{} CTR criteria for individual PAH of benzo(a)anthracene, benzo(a)pyrene, and chrysene equals 0.049 μg/L. CTR criteria for pyrene is 11,000 ug/L.